Loading Events

-Who was James, known as the brother of Jesus (peace be upon him), and what role did he play in early Islamic and religious history?
+Who was James, known as the brother of Jesus (peace be upon him), and why is he central to identifying who the historical Jesus is?

 Join Dr. Ali Ataie for a Saturday evening chat that explores James’s life, leadership, and legacy, and reflect on his character, faith, and influence.